 States have different regulations to adhere to, but most states with legalized recreational and medicinal marijuana require cannabis products to be screened for various compounds and substances.
 Before a cannabis product can be sold in California, for example, the product needs to be tested for the presence of pesticides, heavy metals, and microbes.
 But that’s not all, terpene and cannabinoid content also need to be checked, and growers are often left biting their nails waiting for outside sources to deliver results.

-Third-party testing is essential for businesses to deliver reliable test results that customers can be secure with.
+Third-party testing solutions are essential for businesses to deliver reliable test results that customers can be secure with.
 But what about the small scale, at home grower?

 The current market situation offers various third-party testing solutions but few options for the home grower.
 But this is changing.
 Let’s see how: